ordina-jworks/ordina-jworks.github.io/_posts/2018-10-01-angular-state-management-comparison.md

 Only one action was created called **LoadFilters**, with the type `[Filter] Load Filters`.
 It would've been easier if one could specify the name of the action some more.

-I ended up extended the generated Entity store with the filter and sorting properties for which I had to add extra reducers and selectors manually.
+I ended up extending the generated Entity store with the filter and sorting properties for which I had to add extra reducers and selectors manually.
 These properties could have been part of a separate state, but I opted to keep the store as simple as possible.

 #### Schematics in NGXS